sh1nkey/sh1nkey/README.md

 - 🌱 I’m currently learning **Django, Redis, Celery, Docker**

-- 👯 I’m looking to collaborate on **creating of any hardcore bakckend websites to train/show off my skills**
+- 👯 I’m looking to collaborate on **creating of any complex backend websites to train/show off my skills**

-- 🤝 I’m looking for help with **creating effective Django backend**
+- 🤝 I’m looking for help with **creating well-written Python backend in a short period of time**

 - 💬 Ask me about **SQL**